Fihdi/Eurorack/ArduinoControllerV2/README.md

 Code mostly created by ChatGPT

 Issue: No issues, the module is just very big for what it can do.
+Building MIDI-INT instead and programming it to behave as the arduino controller (or leave it as a MIDI Interface) would save a lot of space.
+Downside: No Inputs.